EloB/nodular/README.md

 	// if(err) throw err;

 	// If you declared a variable name that represent a folder and it doesn't contain a index file then an object is created with getters for each file.
 	// The files wont be required before you used them.
-If you want all files to be properly required then use the __preloadAll() method. monkeyPatches.__requireAll()
+If you want all files to be properly required then use the __requireAll() method. monkeyPatches.__requireAll()

 	// You can also require a single file as well by just typing its name like this.